Georgia football staffer Jarvis Jones arrested for speeding, reckless driving

 The 33-year-old Jones is player coordinator for the Bulldogs.
 He played at Georgia from 2010-12 under former coach Mark Richt, setting school records for sacks in a season (14.5) and tackles for loss (24.5) that still stand.

+An Athens-Clarke County police report shows Jones was arrested shortly before midnight last Friday for maximum limits speeding and reckless driving.
+He was released on $2,400 bond about an hour later.

-After being selected No. 17 overall in the NFL draft, Jones spent four seasons with the Pittsburgh Steelers.
-He retired in 2017 after a short stint with the Arizona Cardinals.
+After being selected No. 17 overall by Pittsburgh in the 2013 NFL draft, Jones spent four seasons with the Steelers.
+He retired before the 2017 campaign after being released with an injury settlement by the Arizona Cardinals.

 Georgia coach Kirby Smart said Monday that Jones would face “internal discipline.”